-An air leak from the top port of a magazine that is not installed in a recoil weapon is an indication that the magazine itself has a loose coupler or a worn gasket.
-Tighten the coupler with the provided tool and if the leak persists, follow the repair guide for magazine gasket replacement.
+An air leak from the top port of a magazine that is not installed in a recoil weapon is an indication that the magazine itself has a worn gasket.
+Follow the repair guide for magazine gasket replacement.
 If the magazine continues to leak afterwards, contact IES Customer Service.